 In conversations over the past year, whether with prospects, customers, partners or suppliers – one thing is clear: the user experience remains the measure of success for most organizations.
 Excellent security should aspire to be as transparent as possible to the end-user.
 However, some approaches propose additional UI’s, additional premises hardware and multiple policy engines, all of which increase complexity.
 Meeting customers where they are on their journey to the cloud – where they still have data centers and distributed campus requirements – is how to best address these challenges without further complicating operations.

-To find out if SASE is right for your organization, download our white paper.
+To find out if SASE is right for your organization, download our eGuide.